Skip to content

 Italian Salad

-Italian salad has many variations and ingredients depending on where and who makes it.
-In Italy, it is a simple combination of tomatoes, olives, onions, herbs, and occasionally cucumbers tossed in a simple vinegar and oil dressing.
-In the United States, other vegetables are included, like olives and peppers, while also using leafy greens as the base.
+Italian salad can look a little different depending on where you are and who’s making it.
+In Italy, it’s usually a simple mix of tomatoes, olives, onions, herbs, and sometimes cucumbers, all tossed in a light vinegar and oil dressing.
+In the United States, it often includes extra vegetables like peppers, and leafy greens are commonly used as the base, just like I make it at home.

 Ingredients and Substitutions